 New parents often find themselves in a situation where they are facing a new obstacle.
 Everything is a first time experience and challenge.
 We see a friend, a family member or just someone at the park in the same situation that we have found ourselves in.
 We want to give our advice to others on how to handle the situation.
 The idea is maybe not to “shame” another mother, just the need to help out, as you have found yourself in the situation before.
 However, this might come off to the mother you are giving advice to, that she is not a good enough parent.

 Mothers and mothers-in-law want to be a part of their grandchildren’s lives.
 They often feel that they should have a say.
 Out of love and to get involved, they want to give advice or sometimes take control.
-For a new mother, this can feel like criticism to her ability and choices as a mother.
+For a new mother, this can feel like criticism of her ability and choices as a mother.

 When is it shaming and when is it friendly advice?